* George and Harold's revenge on the teachers and Melvin by becoming "Principals for a Day" at the end of ''Attack of the Talking Toilets''.

 -->''Fortunately, Dav was not a very good listener.''

-* ''Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot'' [[spoiler: showing Harold as a happily-married gay man with three children in the future,]] is seen as one of the most progressive moments in the whole series.
+* ''Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot'' [[spoiler:showing Harold as a happily-married gay man with two children in the future,]] is seen as one of the most progressive moments in the whole series.
 Even better is that it was presented in a matter-of-fact way, without making a big deal out of it.

 ** While this inevitably drew ire from conservative groups, as well as fans who saw that this was completely unnecessary, some of his now-adult or teenaged fans who read his books in childhood, many of whom turned out to be LGBT themselves, have practically ''exploded'' with support and happiness.
 Also a CrowningMomentOfHeartwarming, seeing how much it means to many LGBT teens to see an LGBT character in a children's series they loved so much.